theodoreOnzGit/thermal_hydraulics_rs/README.md

 sudo apt install libopenblas-dev
 ```

-For Arch Linux based distros:
+For Arch Linux based distros, eg. endeavourOS and Arch Linux:

 ```bash
 sudo pacman -S openblas
 ```

+Tested on Arch Linux and Linux Mint distros.

 # tests
 If you want to use cargo watch for testing,